elgalu/selenium-test/README.md

 Hello world selenium test.

-If you want to see this running inside a docker container visit [selenium-test-dockerized][]
+If you want to see this running inside a docker container visit [selenium-test-dockerized][] or scroll down to the *Docker* section.

 ## Clone